Skip to content

 Check with local internet service providers to learn more about plans and speeds near you.
 Ensure you balance performance, cost and your household’s needs to choose the best plan.

-2 gig internet equipment requirements
+2 Gig internet equipment requirements

-Bottomline: Is 2 gig good enough?
+Bottomline: Is 2 Gig good enough?

-A 2 gig connection is ideal.
+A 2 Gig connection is ideal.
 It’s fast, reliable and cost-effective, providing sufficient speed for multiple users and devices to access high-bandwidth activities simultaneously.
-With 2 gig internet, you’ll be able to:
+With 2 Gig internet, you’ll be able to:

-• Stream 4K and 8K videos.
+• Stream 4K and 8K video content smoothly.

-• Access VR and AR experiences.
+• Enjoy immersive VR and AR experiences.

 • Attend live classes or access video learning platforms.